oluwasetty/file-upload-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-**Note: You may experience Cors issues while running the app, a proxy midddleware as been developed to bypass this issue till it is resolved and it is included in this project as proxy.
+**Note: You may experience Cors issues while running the app, a proxy midddleware has been developed to bypass this issue till it is resolved and it is included in this project as proxy.
 It is built with .Net Core**

-To disable the use of the proxy middleware, navigate to src/apis/file-upload.js, under the functions get_url and process_image, you will see the functions to uncomment to use the proxy app.
+To disable the use of the proxy middleware, navigate to src/apis/file-upload.js, under the functions get_url and process_image, you will see the functions to uncomment to disable the middleware.

 ## Running the Proxy App